 He took a step forward.

 Something snapped inside of her.

 “No!” she yelled.
 “No, no, NO!
-You take your damn city, your damn colors and clothing, and go!
+You take your city, your colors and clothing, and go!
 Leave me!”
 She fell to her knees, crying, and grabbed handfuls of refuse, rubbing it on the shift.

 “There!” she screamed.
 “You want it!
 Take it from me!
 Sell it looking like this!”